vicox/soundblog/README.md

 ## Posting

-To add posts you can do it manually, use the Python script, or use the admin interface.
+To add posts you can do it manually, use the Python script, or use the admin page.

-### The Admin Interface
+### The Admin Page

-If your soundblog is hosted on [Github](https://github.com/) you can use the admin interface if you add `/admin` to your URL.
+If your soundblog is hosted on [Github](https://github.com/) you can use the admin page if you add `/admin` to your URL.
 Just sign in with your Github credentials.
 From there you can add, edit and delete posts.

 Your github username (or organization) and repository must be configured in `_config.yml`.